CommodoreOS/PCUAE-Atari2600-USB-ROM-Loader/README.md

 A Mini USB OTGUSB Cable(Sony EC310 Micro USB OTG Cable works).

-A screw driver to open the Atari2600+, there is no other way doing this, it does not work via the USB-C connector, I did buy one and it works on my mobile phone(Samsung Galaxy A22) but does not power the Atari2600+.
+A screw driver to open the Atari2600 Plus, there is no other way doing this, it does not work via the USB-C connector, I did buy one and it works on my mobile phone(Samsung Galaxy A22) but does not power the Atari2600 Plus.

 Putty - A TTY shell for Linux/Windows so you can communicate with the Atari2600+, there is a Windows version, I use it.